By Brian Murphy

 What comes to your mind when you hear value-based CDI?

 Interesting in learning more about value-based CDI?
-Contact Jessica Vaughn, VP of value-based CDI for Norwood at email@example.com.
+Contact Jason Jobes, SVP of Solutions for Norwood, at email@example.com

 About the author

 Brian Murphy is the founder and former director of the Association of Clinical Documentation Integrity Specialists (2007-2022).
 In his current role as Branding Director of Norwood he enhances and elevates careers of mid-revenue cycle healthcare professionals.